October 31, 2017

 Most of the time, the battery warning light comes on when your car’s alternator isn’t providing enough voltage to charge the battery.
 The alternator keeps your car’s battery charged while the car is running, so this could be a serious problem if you ignore it.
 If you wait until your battery goes dead, nothing in your car will work and you’ll have to have it towed to the garage.

 A battery light can also indicate a loose connection between the cables and the battery terminals, or even just an old battery that doesn’t hold charge well.
 Unless you’re skilled with a voltmeter, though, you probably won’t be able to tell what the exact problem is without professional help.
 You’ll need to bring your car to our OKC buy here pay here service center and have the technicians diagnose the problem.

 One more common light is the service indicator.
 Unlike the other lights explained in this blog, though, the service engine light doesn’t actually indicate any problem itself.
 Rather, this is simply a reminder to get your engine regularly serviced by a qualified technician.

 If you haven’t had your oil changed in a while or went past one of your regular service milestones, this light might pop up on your dashboard.
 Once you take your car in for an oil change or regular scheduled service, the technician should clear it and set it at the next service interval.

 In some cases, your car has so many warning lights that your dashboard might remind you of a Christmas tree.
 If that sounds familiar, it might be time to end the cycle of service stops and get a new car instead.
 At The KEY, we have a huge selection of quality used cars for sale that are guaranteed to serve you well for years.
-In fact, we’re so confident in our cars that we sell every one with a Lifetime Warranty!
+In fact, we’re so confident in our cars that we sell every one with a 10 year Warranty!
 Come to our Oklahoma City buy here pay here dealership and see which ones you’re already qualified for!